Madlyn Rhue

-Madlyn Soloman Rhue (née Madeline Roche), (October 3, 1935 – December 16, 2003) was an American film and television actress.
+Madlyn Soloman Rhue (née Madeline Roche; October 3, 1935 – December 16, 2003) was an American film and television actress.

 Early life and education

 Rhue was born in Washington, D.C., graduated from Los Angeles High School, and studied drama at Los Angeles City College.

 Entertainment career

 Rhue debuted in show business at age 17 as a dancer at the Copacabana night club in New York City.
 At that time she decided to create a stage name for herself by adapting the title of the film 13 Rue Madeleine (1947).
 From the 1950s to the 1990s, she appeared in some 20 films, including Operation Petticoat (1959); The Ladies Man (1961); A Majority of One (1961); It's a Mad, Mad, Mad, Mad World (1963); Kenner (1969); and Stand Up and Be Counted (1972).

 Rhue guest-starred in dozens of television series, beginning with Cheyenne (1955).
 She played Ricardo Montalbán's wife in a 1960 episode of Bonanza, "Day of Reckoning".
 That year, she also played the title role of Marian Ames in the Perry Mason episode "The Case of the Wayward Wife" and appeared in Route 66 Season 3 Episode 9.

 Later in the 1960s, her appearances included Stagecoach West (1961), Rawhide (1963), The Defenders (1965) in "Whipping Boy" as Christine Knox and the classic Star Trek episode "Space Seed" (1967) where she once again appeared opposite Ricardo Montalbán (who played Khan Noonien Singh) playing his love interest Lt.
 Marla McGivers.

 Rhue played regulars Marjorie Grant in Bracken's World (1969–70) and Hilary Madison in Executive Suite (1976–77).
-Other guest appearances included Have Gun – Will Travel, Gunsmoke (S5E15, "Tag You're It"), The Alfred Hitchcock Hour (as Consuela Sandino in episode "The Dark Pool"), Route 66 (as Ara Rados in the episode, "Every Father's Daughter"), The Untouchables, The Rebel, Perry Mason, The Man from U.N.C.L.E., The Fugitive, Ironside, The Wild Wild West, Mannix, Hawaii Five-O, Mission: Impossible, Longstreet, Fantasy Island, Charlie's Angels (as Georgia in "Angels on the Street" in 1979) and Fame (as Angela Schwartz).
+Other guest appearances included Have Gun – Will Travel, Gunsmoke (S5E15, "Tag You're It"), The Alfred Hitchcock Hour (as Consuela Sandino in episode "The Dark Pool"), Route 66 (as Ara Rados in the episode, "Every Father's Daughter"), The Untouchables, The Rebel, Perry Mason, The Man from U.N.C.L.E., The Fugitive, Ironside, The Wild Wild West, Mannix, Hawaii Five-O, Land of the Giants, Mission: Impossible, Longstreet, Fantasy Island, Charlie's Angels (as Georgia in "Angels on the Street" in 1979) and Fame (as Angela Schwartz).
 She also appeared in the television movie Goldie and the Boxer, and made appearances on the game show Match Game during 1974–1976.

 In the early 1960s, Rhue was injured in an automobile accident that resulted in lost teeth and a cut lower lip.
 She was hospitalized before returning to acting.

 In 1962, Rhue married actor Tony Young and acted with him in the Western He Rides Tall.
 They divorced in 1970.